polmiro/has_filepicker_image/README.md

 [![Gem Version](https://badge.fury.io/rb/has_filepicker_image.png)](http://badge.fury.io/rb/has_filepicker_image)

 This gem is mainly an extension of [filepicker-rails](https://github.com/Filepicker/filepicker-rails).
 It integrates url methods into the models and the form builders.
 This gem helps you get running with [filepicker.io](http://filepicker.io) in Rails with your ActiveRecord models.
-It provides methods for your models to easily retrieve sizes and styles of your images.
+You will be able to easily define sizes and styles of your images.
-It also adds form helpers to nicely display and reload your images in you forms
+It also adds form helpers to seamelessly pick and preview the images in you forms.

 ## Installation